Fast-MIA: Efficient and Scalable Membership Inference for LLMs: Fast-MIA Library

-\paragraph{2.
-Scalable Implementation.} All model, data, and method parameters are specified in a YAML file, allowing for consistent and reproducible evaluation across methods and experiments.
-Users can utilize models and datasets by specifying the name of Hugging Face.
-The specific datasets are supposed to be the WikiMIA\footnote{\url{https://huggingface.co/datasets/swj0419/WikiMIA}}~\cite{shi2024detecting} and MIMIR\footnote{\url{https://huggingface.co/datasets/iamgroot42/mimir}}~\cite{duan2024do}.
-This design is based on the recent LLM community.
-The minimum configuration is as follows.
+All model, data, and method parameters are specified in a YAML configuration file, allowing for consistent and reproducible evaluation across methods and experiments.
+Users can use models and datasets by specifying their Hugging Face identifiers.
+Fast-MIA directly supports widely used MIA benchmarks such as WikiMIA and MIMIR, while also allowing custom datasets in common formats.
+This design follows common practices in the recent LLM ecosystem, where models and datasets are often specified by their Hugging Face identifiers.

+For example, the following minimal configuration evaluates the LOSS method on WikiMIA using a Hugging Face model:

 \begin{quote}